swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 cp "$(swift build --show-bin-path -c release)/protoc-gen-grpc-swift" /Users/{me}/
 ```

-The next step involves defining the data structure for a sample todo application.
-This is accomplished by creating a `todo.proto` file, which will outline the models for the application.
+The next step involves defining the data structure for a sample todo application by creating a `todo_messages.proto` file.
+This file will specify the models for the application.
 Below is the complete protobuf definition:

 ```protobuf
 // todo_messages.proto